Hanr0/Hanr0/README.md

 - To my initial surprise this actually apeard to ba allot of fun.

 - - 👀 I’m interested in coöperative democratic economics,
-- 🌱 I’m currently learning Python, HTML, CSS
+- 🌱 I’m currently learning Python, HTML, CSS, JavaScrypt.
-- 💞️ I’m looking to collaborate on Any
+- 💞️ I’m looking to collaborate on any project that puts humanity before profit.
-- 📫 How to reach me ...

 <!---
 Hanr0/Hanr0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.